 Semi-abstract “characters” show up in the paintings and suggest meanings with their repetition and associations with each other.
 For example, a chunk of green and white stripes has its origins in the green and white striped pajama bottoms from Suzanne Valadon’s The Blue Room, 1923.
 To me, this “character” feels like a queer, feminist reclaiming of the history of painting.
 Tongues want to bask in the sensual pleasure of looking and painting and eat everything up.

-My recent work includes a project called Red Country, where I made paintings based on my experiences in “red” states while Trump was president.
-For this project, I used painting as a way to meet people and not hate my country.
-To me, experiencing landscapes (broadly defined, to include lunch and parking lots), and painting, are both acts of love.
+My recent work includes a project called Red Country, where I made paintings based on my experiences in “red” states while Trump was president (the first time).
+This project was my response to the fear and concern I was experiencing.
+I used painting as a way to meet people and negotiate my own sense belonging in my country.
+To me, being in relationship with a place (i.e. making landscape), and painting, are both acts of love.

 Making these semi-abstract landscape-based paintings with a personal narrative running underneath is a three-pronged effort.
 I am looking at my agency in the landscape.
 I am trying to spend more time in the place by painting it.
 I’m using paint to make physical contact again.
-In this intimate way, the paintings explore landscape as a lover and loved one, enmeshed with the paint, and without the safe distance usually afforded by the sublime in traditional Western landscape painting.
+In this intimate way, the paintings explore landscape as a lover and loved one, enmeshed with the paint.

 Susanna Bluhm 2024